Rico-febrian/untitled-project-with-airflow-dbt-metabase/README.md

 - Docker and Docker Compose
 - Python 3.12+ with [uv](https://github.com/astral-sh/uv) (for local development)
 - A Slack workspace with a bot token (for failure alerts)
-- Around 8GB RAM for Docker
+- Around 8 GB RAM for Docker

 &nbsp;